 - Stallholders who can maintain their sites, stalls and staff for a 7-day festival.

 - Stallholders who can bump in on time and leave their site as they found it, clean and devoid of waste.

-- Stallholders who are able to adapt to change and challenges.
+- Stallholders who can adapt to change and challenges.

 Stalls That Are Not Appropriate for WFF

 - Stallholders who are just in it for the financial benefits and have no attachment to what they sell/trade/provide

 - Stallholders who do not want to put creative energy into the presentation of their stalls

 - Stallholders and their crew who do not understand that it takes patience, manners and good will to create relationships and have no respect for other people’s choices.

 - Stall decorations/tents/marquees that have trade logos/corporate sponsorships advertised